Don Kirshner: Don Kirshner's Rock Concert

 In the fall of 1972, Kirshner was asked by ABC Television to serve as executive producer and "creative consultant" for their new In Concert series, which aired every other week in the 11:30 p.m. slot normally showing The Dick Cavett Show.
 The following September, Kirshner left In Concert to produce and host his own syndicated weekly rock-concert program called Don Kirshner's Rock Concert.
 With its long-form live performances, it was a new direction for pop music presentation on television as compared to rehearsed, often lip-synced performances that were the staple of earlier television shows like Shindig!.
 The last show aired in 1981, the year that MTV was launched.

 The program presented many of the most successful bands of the era, usually rock and roll but occasionally from other genres, each time introduced by Kirshner's trademark monotone delivery as the program host.
 In its final season, Rock Concert was mostly hosted by Kirshner's son and daughter, whose delivery was similar as their father's.
 Kirshner's "wooden" presentation style was later lampooned on Saturday Night Live by Paul Shaffer, most notably in Shaffer's introduction of the Blues Brothers during the duo's television debut.
 Shaffer and Kirshner worked together on the short-lived situation comedy, A Year at the Top, which Kirshner co-produced with Norman Lear, and in which Shaffer starred.

 Later career

 Kirshner received the 2007 Songwriters Hall of Fame Abe Olman Publishing Award.
 He was a creative consultant for Rockrena, a company founded by Jack Wishna, and launched in 2011 to promote new music talent online.
 He died of heart failure in a Boca Raton, Florida hospital on January 17, 2011 at age 76, survived by his wife of 50 years, Sheila; his son, Ricky Kirshner; daughter, Daryn Lewis; and five grandchildren.

-On April 14, 2012, Don Kirshner was posthumously inducted into the Rock and Roll Hall of Fame.
+On April 14, 2012, Kirshner was posthumously inducted into the Rock and Roll Hall of Fame.